Nissan Micra interior

-Jump in the Micra and you’ll be greeted by a stylish, modern interior with loads of squidgy plastics and high-tech features – providing you avoid entry-level Visia models, which feel a bit cheap.
+Jump into the Nissan Micra and you’ll be greeted by a stylish, modern interior with loads of squidgy plastics and high-tech features – providing you avoid entry-level Visia and Visia+ cars, which feel a bit cheap.

 Whichever model you pick, you’ll get a bold, minimalist dashboard and sporty steering wheel that helps the cabin look a little more modern than most small cars.
 All the switches on the centre console are easy to reach and feel fairly well made.

-Faux-leather dashboard trims in either red, blue or orange are well worth paying an extra £400 for if you really want your Micra’s interior to stand out.
+Faux-leather dashboard trims in colours like red, blue and orange are worth paying extra for if you really want your Nissan Micra interior to stand out.
 They don’t just look fab, they feel much softer than the standard plastic and help lift the Nissan’s otherwise slightly grey cabin.

-Range topping Tekna models feel even more upmarket thanks to their extra real-leather trims, upgraded Bose stereo and unique seat covers but they’re rather expensive – they’ll set you back almost as much as an entry-level VW Golf that’s a step up in size.
+Range-topping Tekna cars feel most upmarket thanks to their extra real-leather trims, upgraded Bose stereo and unique seat covers but they’re rather expensive – they’ll set you back almost as much as an entry-level VW Golf, which is in the class above.